Cones of special cycles of codimension 2 on orthogonal Shimura varieties: Background on cones

-We conclude the proof showing that the dimension of~$\widetilde{\cone}$ and its pointedness are preserved via~$\rho$.
+We conclude the proof showing that the dimension of~$\widetilde{\cone}$ and its pointedness are preserved by~$\rho$.
 To do so, it is enough to show that~$\rho$ is injective.
 Consider the commutative diagram

 where the vertical arrows are the cycle maps, and~$\sigma$ is the map induced by the exterior product with~$-\omega$.
-By~\cite[Corollary~$3.8$]{blmm;conj}, the map~$cl_1$ is an isomorphism, and by the Hard Lefschetz Theorem, the map~$\sigma$ is injective, hence~$\rho$ is injective as well.
-We remark that the Hard Lefschetz Theorem on the quasi-projective variety~$X_\Gamma$ can be deduced in terms of its analogous~\cite[Corollary~$9.2.3$]{interscoho} for the intersection cohomology of the Baily--Borel compactification~$\bbcomp$ of~$X_\Gamma$.
-In fact, the intersection cohomology group~$IH^r(\bbcomp,\CC)$ is isomorphic to~$H^r(X_\Gamma,\CC)$ for every~$r<b-1$, as proved in~\cite{looijgengaL2} \cite{SapSt;L2coho}, and the Kähler class of~$X_\Gamma$ is identified with the Chern class of an ample line bundle in~$\bbcomp$; see~\cite[Sections~$2.4$ and~$2.5$]{blmm;conj} for further information. \end{proof}
+By~\cite[Corollary~$3.8$]{blmm;conj}, the map~$cl_1$ is an isomorphism, and by Remark~\ref{rem;onHLforXgammareferee}, the map~$\sigma$ is injective, hence~$\rho$ is injective as well. \end{proof}